Pashaura Singh: Emergence as a contender for the throne

 Little is recorded about the early life of Pashaura Singh during the reigns of Ranjit Singh and his first four successors.
-After the assassination, on 15 September 1843, of Maharaja Sher Singh and his vizier Raja Dhian Singh Dogra, the Khalsa proclaimed Duleep Singh as Maharaja and Dhian Singh’s son, Hira Singh Dogra, as vizier.
+After the assassination, on 15 September 1843, of Maharaja Sher Singh and his vizier Raja Dhian Singh Dogra, the Khalsa proclaimed Duleep Singh as Maharaja and Dhian Singh's son, Hira Singh Dogra, as vizier.

 Later that year, Pashaura Singh and his elder brother, Kashmira Singh, were recorded as having joined the camp of the holy men, Baba Bir Singh at Nauraṅgābād, near Tarn Tāran.
 The camp had become the centre of Sikh revolt against the dominance of the Dogras and was a base for several Sikh sardars and commanders and a volunteer army of 1,200 musketeers and 3,000 cavalry.
-In May 1844, Hira Singh despatched a force of 20,000 men and 50 cannons under the command of Mian Labh Singh to destroy Baba Bir Singh’s camp.
+In May 1844, Hira Singh despatched a force of 20,000 men and 50 cannons under the command of Mian Labh Singh to destroy Baba Bir Singh's camp.
 Baba Bir Singh told his men not to fight "How can we attack our brethren?” he said.
 He was killed by a shell while meditating over the Holy Book.
 Kashmira Singh was also killed in the cannonade, but Pashaura Singh escaped.

 Pashaura Singh visited Lahore later in 1844 in an unsuccessful attempt to form an alliance with Hira Singh, who, however had his own problems.
 He had lost favour with the Khalsa, because of several unpopular actions, including: his involvement in the death of Baba Bir Singh, his confiscation of the jagirs of some of the army commanders, and his attempt to poison the Regent, Maharani Jind Kaur.
 He escaped from Lahore with several loads of gold and silver stolen from the treasury, but was pursued by the Khalsa army, who killed him on 21 December 1844.

 Renewed bid for the throne

 During the second half of 1844, Pashaura Singh travelled around the Punjab seeking support against the Dogras.
 He crossed the Sutlej River and visited the British cantonment at Ferozepur.
 However, the British were unresponsive, being already in negotiation with Gulab Singh Dogra, brother of Dhian Singh.

 On learning of the death of Hira Singh, Pashaura Singh returned to Lahore on 1 January 1845.
 He was received with honour and goodwill in the court, and was offered presents of jewels, elephants and horses.
 Some of the army commanders proposed that he should be made Maharaja in place of the six-year-old Duleep Singh.
 However, some influential members of the Supreme Council of the Khalsa and the regimental committees supported the young Maharaja and his mother, Maharani Jind Kaur.
-They requested him to return to his estates, with a promise of an increase in his jagir, and the Khalsa army ordered him to leave Lahore.
+They requested Pashaura Singh to return to his estates, with a promise of an increase in his jagir, and the Khalsa army ordered him to leave Lahore.

-A new vizier, the Maharani’s brother, Jawahar Singh Aulakh, was appointed on 14 May 1845 and immediately despatched artillery against a force being assembled by Pashaura Singh.
+A new vizier, the Maharani's brother, Jawahar Singh Aulakh, was appointed on 14 May 1845 and immediately despatched artillery against a force being assembled by Pashaura Singh.
 The Prince capitulated, but was allowed to go free.